nourishing niki logo

 Step 4: Fold in the oat flour, leftover oats and chocolate chips with the peanut butter and banana mixture (images 2 and 3 above).

-Step 5: Spoon your cookie dough onto a baking tray and slightly flatten with a fork or spoon.
+Step 5: Spoon your cookie dough onto a baking sheet lined with parchment paper and slightly flatten with a fork or spoon.

 Oatmeal Cookies on a baking tray before and after baking.